sta221-sp25/project-The-Best-Fit/README.md

-# Project title
+# The New Media- Predicting Article Virality on Social Media From Article Attributes
-by Team name
+by The Best Fit